 On September 29, 2015, the area formerly ‘Downtown Disney’ was renamed to ‘Disney Springs’.
 The name was not the only aspect that changed about the entertainment center of Disney World, Florida.
 It went through months of renovation and restructuring and finally became ‘Disney Springs’.

 Now the question remains, why did they change Downtown Disney to Disney Springs?
 A lot of places get remodeled and upgraded, but they do not necessarily rebrand.

-The short answer to this question is that the Imagineers at Disney are creating a completely new theme, and it is centered around a wonderful spring in Florida.
-While keeping the visitors in mind.
-And if you know Disney, there is always a story!
+The Imagineers at Disney were creating a completely new theme, and it has been centered around a wonderful spring in Florida, while keeping the visitors in mind.
+And if you know Disney, there is always more to the story!

 To learn more about why this change took place read the rest of this article.